opendatasoft/ods-documentation/source/publishing_data/managing_saved_connections/managing_saved_connections.rst

 ---------------------------

 You can permanently delete saved connections that are not used in any datasets.
 In other words, you cannot delete connections used in datasets.
-If you want to delete a connection used in datasets, you'll need to first deleted the related datasets.
+If you want to delete a connection used in datasets, you'll need to first delete the related datasets.

 1. From the back office, select **Catalog** > **Connections**.
 2. Click |icon-action-menu| on the desired connection.